d0ubleit/solidity_game/README.md

 # EverWar multiplayer game

 This is a game where you can create your own kingdom, produce warriors and scout.
-Explore other players' kingdoms, kill enemy units and destroy whole kingdom!
+Explore other players' kingdoms, kill enemy units and destroy whole kingdom!!!

 ## Consists of